cado-security/product-help/docs/cado/deploy/aws/cloudformation.md

 ## Quick Start

-To quickly deploy the Cado platform via AWS CloudFormation with default options, click [here](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://cado-public.s3.amazonaws.com/cloudformation_v2/DeployCloudFormationPublic.yaml).
+To quickly deploy the platform via AWS CloudFormation with default options, click [here](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://cado-public.s3.amazonaws.com/cloudformation_v2/DeployCloudFormationPublic.yaml).

 ## AWS CloudFormation Template Overview

 <iframe width="100%" height="628" src="https://www.youtube.com/embed/aMQOitmPLeE" title="Deploying with Cloudformation" frameborder="0" allowfullscreen></iframe>

-Deploying Cado in AWS is simple using our CloudFormation Template (CFT), which walks you through configuring the platform stack.
+Deploying / Forensic Acquisition and Investigation in AWS is simple using our CloudFormation Template (CFT), which walks you through configuring the platform stack.

-If you're working with the Cado Sales team or using a free trial, you will receive a link to the CloudFormation Template to begin deployment.
+If you're working with the Sales team or using a free trial, you will receive a link to the CloudFormation Template to begin deployment.
 If you haven't received it yet, contact sales@cadosecurity.com.

 ### Available CloudFormation Templates